-When I started a low-carb diet back in 2013, I pretty much avoided desserts for several months.
+When I started eating a low-carb diet, I avoided desserts for several months.
 My goal was to wean myself off sweet-tasting foods.
 I was successful.
 But eventually, I started missing sweets.

 That was when I discovered that you CAN have desserts on the keto diet.
-Using ingredients such as almond flour, coconut flour and stevia (or other sweeteners), one can actually make amazing treats.
+Using ingredients such as almond flour, coconut flour, and sugar-free sweeteners, one can actually create amazing treats!

-Most low carb desserts replace wheat flour with healthier flours – usually almond flour or coconut flour, or a combination of both.
+Most low-carb desserts replace wheat flour with alternative flours - usually almond flour or coconut flour, or a combination of both.

 Almond flour is surprisingly easy to bake with.
 It produces fluffy baked goods with a tender crumb.
 My only issue with this flour is that baked goods made with it are usually high in calories.